Written by Michael Pettersen on July 13, 2017 under News

 Feedback is an annoying and potentially damaging squealing or humming sound that can be extremely distracting during a meeting.
 Every audio system has a maximum amount of gain or volume that can be applied before feedback is introduced.
 Stuart Stephens explains why feedback occurs and how it can be eliminated.

-Written by Cheryl Jennison DaProza on April 28, 2017 under Education
+Written by Cheryl Jennison DaProza on April 28, 2017 under Live

 If you’ve managed to schedule a rehearsal, congratulations!
 You’ve already overcome a major hurdle in making music with other people.
 Get the most out of your time together with these 15 rehearsal tips.